0x48piraj/BF-F/README.md

 ## Why another detection library?

-The browser detection ecosystem is fragmented and largely outdated.
+The browser detection ecosystem is fragmented, largely outdated and often brittle, opaque or hard to audit.

+BF-F was built to address these issues emphasizing **modular, not monolithic** design and being **policy-agnostic, not authoritarian**.

 ### 1. Adblock detection is brittle and unmaintained